I wish I could dream up a better NAME

 You can make

 Yup.
 Genius name, isn’t it?
 Wire Balls.
 You can use these for lighting or home decor.
 It’s easy to do, I pinkie swear it.
-The wire to create them is less than $5.
 BOOM.
 Amazing.
+We made ours from fencing wire from the hardware store.

 Back to balls..